Battery Load Test: A Comprehensive Guide

 Part 1.
 What is a battery load test?

-Battery load testing is a diagnostic procedure used to measure the performance and health of a battery by subjecting it to a controlled load.
+Battery load testing is a diagnostic procedure used to measure a battery’s performance and health by subjecting it to a controlled load.
 By applying a load to the battery, the test determines its ability to deliver power and maintain voltage levels under specific conditions.
 This test is crucial for assessing battery reliability, identifying potential issues, and preventing unexpected failures.

 Importance of Battery Load Testing